Eddy-Arch/SMP/README.md

 ### feel free to contribute and modify this as you wish.

 ## installation
+``vim img.sh``
+set the w3mimgdisplay path to the one used on your system.
+``vim songchange``
+set the music directory to the one you use.
 ### using the makefile
 #### to install the program, the folllowing commands must be run
 ```  sudo make clean install```